r-three/git-theta/README.md

 `git-theta` is a Git extension for collaborative, continual, and communal development of machine learning models.

-Version control systems, like Git, enable large distributed teams to effectivly work on shared codebases by tracking changes over time as well as providing powerful tools for merging changes from multiple sources and seeing what parts of a file have actually changed.
+Version control systems, like Git, enable large distributed teams to effectively work on shared code bases by tracking changes over time as well as providing powerful tools for merging changes from multiple sources and seeing what parts of a file have actually changed.

 In an effort to [build ML models like we build open-source software](https://colinraffel.com/blog/a-call-to-build-models-like-we-build-open-source-software.html), Git-Theta is a Git extension that allows you to *efficiently* and *meaningfully* track a model's version history natively through Git.

 Git tracks the history of a repository at each commit using snapshots.
 This is done efficiently by only saving the state for files that have changed since the last snapshot.
 This approach does not scale to the large files used for model checkpoints.
 Even if only a small number of parameters are changed, the whole model checkpoint will included in the snapshot.

 Git-theta efficiently tracks model history by extending the idea of snapshots into the model checkpoint itself.
-Instead of treating the checkpoint as a binary blob---as other git large file extensions like git-lfs do---git-theta breaks the model down into its constituents, allowing for the snapshotting of each weight individually.
+Instead of treating the checkpoint as a binary blob---as other git large file extensions like git-lfs do---git-theta breaks the model down into its constituents, allowing it to snapshot each weight individually.

 This approach enables *meaningful* diff information.
 For example, git-theta can show you which parameters have changed and by how much.
 Similarly, git-theta provides the ability to merge multiple models together by applying various merge operations only to the parameters that have changed.